GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 --- abstract

-This document updates RFC 7450 (AMT) by extending the relay discovery process to use a new DNS resource record for source-specific AMT relay discovery when joining source-specific multicast channels.
-A multicast sender configures a reverse IP DNS zone with the new AMTRELAY RR (defined in this document) to advertise a set of relays that can receive and forward multicast traffic from that sender inside a unicast AMT tunnel, in order to transit non-multicast-capable network segments.
+This document updates RFC 7450 (Automatic Multicast Tunneling, or AMT) by extending the relay discovery process to use a new DNS resource record named AMTRELAY when discovering AMT relays for source-specific multicast channels.
+The reverse IP DNS zone for a multicast sender's IP address is configured to use AMTRELAY resource records to advertise a set of AMT relays that can receive and forward multicast traffic from that sender over an AMT tunnel.

 --- middle

 #Introduction        {#intro}

-This document defines DNS Reverse IP AMT Discovery (DRIAD), a mechanism for AMT gateways to discover AMT relays which are capable of forwarding multicast traffic from a known source IP address.
+This document defines DNS Reverse IP AMT Discovery (DRIAD), a mechanism for AMT gateways to discover AMT relays that are capable of forwarding multicast traffic from a known source IP address.

 AMT (Automatic Multicast Tunneling) is defined in {{RFC7450}}, and provides a method to transport multicast traffic over a unicast tunnel, in order to traverse non-multicast-capable network segments.

-Section 4.1.5 of {{RFC7450}} explains that relay selection might need to depend on the source of the multicast traffic, since a relay must be able to receive multicast traffic from the desired source in order to forward it.
+Section 4.1.5 of {{RFC7450}} explains that the relay selection process for AMT is intended to be more flexible than the particular discovery method described in that document, and further explains that the selection process might need to depend on the source of the multicast traffic in some deployments, since a relay must be able to receive multicast traffic from the desired source in order to forward it.

-That section suggests DNS-based queries as a possible solution.
+That section goes on to suggest DNS-based queries as a possible solution.
 DRIAD is a DNS-based solution, as suggested there.
-This solution also addresses the relay discovery issues in the "Disadvantages" lists in Section 3.3 of
-{{RFC8313}} and Section 3.4 of {{RFC8313}}.
+This solution also addresses the relay discovery issues in the "Disadvantages" lists in Section 3.3 of {{RFC8313}} and Section 3.4 of {{RFC8313}}.

 The goal for DRIAD is to enable multicast connectivity between separate multicast-enabled networks when neither the sending nor the receiving network